 But all the information is there.
 I can use the top menu to see which domains I own, and what subscriptions I have.
 And by hovering on my website of choice, and clicking “Settings”, I can access a menu full of…settings.

 This is where you can see which domains are connected to the site and what apps are connected to it.
-This is where you can also manage your online store, SEO, as well subscriptions and form submissions.
+This is where you can also manage your online store, SEO for the best ranking of search engines, as well as subscriptions and form submissions.

 Zyro customer support